DEM developers at CIRES use the best available data to make the best available 3D maps for resilient coastal communities.

 6. Distribute DEMs on the Internet for public access

-When the DEM development process is complete, the DEM is posted online.
+When the DEM development process is complete, the DEM is posted online at NCEI.
 Documentation and metadata accompany each of the DEMs.
-Information on specific DEM projects: Integrated Models of U.S. Coastal Relief.
+Information on specific DEM projects: NCEI Coastal Elevation Models.